 - No grade lower than “C” will be accepted for transfer credit.

 - Full credit may be assigned for degree courses taken at institutions accredited by institutional accrediting groups recognized by the Council for Higher Education Accreditation (CHEA).
+Students will not receive transfer credit from US Institutions that are not accredited by institutional accredtiting groups recognized by CHEA.

 - Transfer students must meet the general education requirements and the major requirements of University programs.
 The general education equivalencies will be shown on the transfer credit evaluation form.
 The applicability of any transferred major courses or electives to the major requirements must be approved by the appropriate academic dean.